webflorist/formfactory/README.md

 Another useful feature of HtmlBuilder is it's usage of auto-translation, which tries to automatically translate labels, button- or option-texts, placeholders, and general help-texts via standard laravel-translation-files.

-Here is a list of elements, that can be auto-translated (see example below for required language-file-keys):
+Here is a list of tags, that can be auto-translated (see example below for required language-file-keys):
 * Labels
 * Placeholders
 * Help-Texts